Disclaimer: I don't own these characters. They all belong to Stephanie Meyer.

 Once I turned 12, I put my foot down and instead of going up to Forks, Charlie and I spent two weeks in California together.

-When mom got remarried last September, however, and I decided to stay with Charlie, the term "necessary" began gnawing at me.
+When mom got remarried last September, however, and I decided to stay with Charlie, and the term "necessary" began gnawing at me.

 Mom and I discussed it again while we packed up boxes from our home in Phoenix.

 "Just tell him."
 She thinks I should tell him upfront.
 I should have told him a long time ago.
 But, it just never seemed that big of a deal to me.
 My sexuality didn't really impact my life.
 I didn't feel the obligation to clue others in on such a deeply personal, controversial, and miniscule part of me.
 It was like, "what's my favorite color" only some people think that my answer should be red and they don't want me to like blue.
 So, why bother opening that up to people that didn't matter?
 But my dad mattered.

 Charlie met me at the gate.
 He wore his uniform, shiny badge and all.

 "Hey, dad."
 I kept reminding myself not to call him "Charlie" to his face.

 "How was your flight?"
 He reached his hand out for a handshake, while I came around for a hug.
 We both tried to switch tactics halfway through and ended up greeting each other with a fist bump.